manuparra/kubernetes-at-spsrc/README.md

 First, go to your Seed node.

-Clone the repo on the seed node
+Clone the repo in the seed node

 ```
 git clone https://github.com/manuparra/orchestrator-at-spsrc.git
 ```
-Go to folder kubernetes-ansible and edit the inventories with your data
+Go to kubernetes-ansible folder, and edit the inventories with your data
 ```
 vi inventories/list
 ```